Molcas/OpenMolcas/doc/source/users.guide/programs/scf.rst

 :kword:`HFC`
-  Requests the computation of hyperfine coupling tensor matrix on each atom using spin polarization in the calculated spin unrestricted wavefunctions, has to be used after the keyword :kword:`UHF`.
+  Requests the computation of hyperfine coupling tensor matrix on each atom using spin polarization in the calculated spin unrestricted wavefunctions, has to be used with the keyword :kword:`UHF`.

   .. xmldoc:: <KEYWORD MODULE="SCF" NAME="HFC" KIND="SINGLE" REQUIRE="UHF" LEVEL="BASIC">
               %%Keyword: HFC <basic>
               <HELP>
-              Requests the computation of hyperfine coupling tensor matrix using spin polarization in the calculated spin unrestricted wavefunctions, has to be used after the keyword UHF.
+              Requests the computation of hyperfine coupling tensor matrix using spin polarization in the calculated spin unrestricted wavefunctions, has to be used with the keyword UHF.
               </HELP>
               </KEYWORD>